 While the Chinese economy has experienced significant growth in the past 30 years, growth has been uneven, both geographically and among various sectors of the economy.
-The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
+The PRC government has implemented measures to encourage economic growth and guide the allocation of resources.
 Some of these measures benefit the overall Chinese economy, but may also have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations that are applicable to us.

 The Chinese economy has been transitioning from a planned economy to a more market-oriented economy.
-Although in recent years the PRC government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of sound corporate governance in business enterprises, a substantial portion of the productive assets in China is still owned by the Chinese government.
-The continued control of these assets and other aspects of the national economy by the PRC government could materially and adversely affect our business.
-The PRC government also exercises significant control over Chinese economic growth through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
+Although in recent years the PRC government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of sound corporate governance in business enterprises, the Chinese government still owns a substantial portion of the productive assets in China.
+The PRC government also exercises significant control over Chinese economic growth by allocating of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 Efforts by the PRC government to slow the pace of growth of the Chinese economy could result in hospitals spending less, which in turn could reduce demand for our products.

-Moreover, the political relationship among foreign countries and China is subject to sudden fluctuation and periodic tension.
+The political relationship among foreign countries and China is subject to sudden fluctuations and periodic tensions.
 Changes in political conditions in China and changes in the state of foreign relations are difficult to predict and could adversely affect our product export and international collaborations.
 This could lead to a decline in our profitability in the future.